stanford-rc/sasutils/README.rst

-sasutils is a set of command-line tools and a Python library to ease the administration of Serial Attached SCSI (SAS) fabrics.
+sasutils is a set of command-line tools and a Python library to ease the administration of Serial Attached SCSI (SAS) storage networks.

 .. image:: https://img.shields.io/pypi/v/sasutils.svg
     :target: https://pypi.python.org/pypi/sasutils/